Wild surge past Lee, Islanders 5-2 with 4-goal 3rd period - WHIZ News

 ST. PAUL, Minn.
 (AP) — Brandon Duhaime scored the go-ahead goal midway through the third period about two minutes after Ryan Hartman tied the game for Minnesota, and the Wild registered another comeback win to beat Anders Lee and the New York Islanders 5-2 on Sunday night.

-Duhaime, who was originally credited with a second period score that was officially changed to an assist on Nick Bjugstad’s goal, went end to end and ripped a shot from the back of the left circle to give the Wild the lead.
+“It’s stressful going into that third period, but at the same time we’ve done it so many times that it almost feels normal at this rate,” Duhaime said.
+“It just shows the resilience in the group.”

-Varlamov had 34 saves in his season debut for the Islanders, who had earned a point in seven straight games (5-0-2).
+Duhaime, who was originally credited with a second period score that was officially changed to an assist on a goal for Nick Bjugstad, raced end to end and ripped a shot from the back of the left circle to give the Wild the lead.

 Lee had a slap shot by Zdeno Chara deflect right to him with 18 seconds left in the first period for a rebound goal, the eighth straight game the Islanders scored first.
-The Wild are 5-2 when their opponent scores first.
+His second one came midway through the second period for a 2-1 lead on a rush with Barzal.

 Lee, who’s coming back from a torn ACL last season that robbed the Islanders of their captain for a run that ended in the Stanley Cup semifinals for a second straight year, scored in a 2-0 win at Winnipeg on Saturday night.